 - Create the Future Value Stream Map

-There has been very good books written on Lean and Six Sigma Marketing but they deal primarily with channel management.
+There have been very good books written on Lean and Six Sigma Marketing but they deal primarily with channel management.
 I feel that a true Lean approach is what is needed in marketing.
 Traditional Lean practitioners equate Lean to waste reduction and problem solving (See Above).
 New practitioners of Lean emphasize knowledge and strength building.
-More information: A New Approach to Lean – Robert Fritz. and Strength–Based Lean and Six Sigma.
+More information: A New Approach to Lean – Robert Fritz. and Strength-Based Lean and Six Sigma.

 I equate this to the fundamental difference between SOAR and SWOT.
-SWOT is the age-old concept of defining our Strength, Weaknesses, Opportunities and Threats.
+SWOT is the age-old concept of defining our Strengths, Weaknesses, Opportunities, and Threats.
 SOAR is a strength-based approach.
 SOAR allows you to lead with the positive side of the issues and many times you will often discover more.
 The SOAR framework is outlined by Strengths, Opportunities, Aspirations, Results.
 There may not seem like a huge game-changer but what I recommend is that you try it and see the difference it makes in your session.

 More information: Overcoming Sales Resistance with SOAR.